 Car battery health in winter

-Follow these simple tips to maintain your car battery health and avoid getting left out in the cold this winter:
+Follow these simple tips to maintain your car battery health and avoid getting left out in the cold this winter if your car breaks down:

 - At the end of a journey ensure the lights, wipers and heater are all switched off as this prevents any unnecessary drain on the battery the next time you start the car.